lorekasaia/adk_tutorial/README.md

 ## Tutorial

-For a guided walkthrough of how to set up this project, please refer to the tutorial at [goog.gle/advancedadk](https://goog.gle/advancedadk).
+For a guided walkthrough of how to set up this project, please refer to the [tutorial](https://goo.gle/advancedadk).

 ## Prerequisites